SparseDataTree/in-the-wind/README.md

 1. Expanded support for more data types.
 1. Consider that the "Winder" functionality should belong to the owner of the data; so that no "Winder" service itself becomes a data tyrant.

+## Literature
+Shamir, Adi. *How to Share a Secret*,
+Massachusetts Institute of Technology
+Communications November 1979 of Volume 22 the ACM Number 11 pp. 612-613